Code Sample: Vector Add – An Intel® oneAPI DPC++/C++ Compiler Example

 Prerequisites: Familiarity with C++ and an interest in SYCL*

 This tutorial describes parallel implementations for adding two vectors using SYCL*.
-The two code samples, showing two different memory management techniques, (vector-add-buffers.cpp and vector-add-usm.cpp), are available at GitHub.
+The two code samples, showing two different memory management techniques (vector-add-buffers.cpp and vector-add-usm.cpp), are available on GitHub.
 You can use these samples as a starting point for developing more complex applications.

-This tutorial and its code examples uses the Intel® oneAPI DPC++/C++ Compiler and assumes the compiler and its environment have been setup and configured correctly.
-Building and running these samples verify that your development environment is ready for using the core features of SYCL.
+This tutorial and its code examples use the Intel® oneAPI DPC++/C++ Compiler and assume that the compiler and its environment have been set up and configured correctly.
+Building and running these samples will verify that your development environment is ready to use the core features of SYCL.

 Introduction